Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In the paper, we have studied three classes of lattices generated by CFGs and pointed out the relation between these classes.
-We gave a full characterization for each class of lattices.
-All characterizations we presented here are practical since it can be used to build an algorithm for the determination of the studying classes of lattices.
-Moreover, we get a finer chain of the classes of lattices
+In this paper we have studied the properties of three classes of lattices generated by CFGs, that are ${\rm L(CFG)}$, ${\rm L(ASM)}$ and ${\rm L(ACFG)}$.
+On algorithmic aspect we give a necessary and sufficient criterion for each studied class.
+These criteria provide the polynomial-time algorithms for determining which class of lattices a given ULD lattice belongs to.
+A relation between those classes of lattices is also pointed out by showing that ${\rm L(ACFG)}$ is situated strictly between the class of distributive lattices and ${\rm L(ASM)}$.
+In other word, we obtain a finer chain of the studied classes of lattices, that is

-where $L(MCFG)$ is the class of lattices generated by MCFGs (Multating Chip Firing Game \cite{B97,H99,Mag03}).
+where ${\rm L(MCFG)}$ is the class of lattices generated by MCFGs (Multating Chip Firing Game \cite{B97,H99,Mag03}).

-It is interesting to investigate CFGs defined on the classes of graphs which are studied widely in literature.
-One of these classes is the class of Eulerian directed graphs.
-It is a close extension of the class of undirected graphs.
-A graph $G$ is \emph{Eulerian} if it is connected and for each vertex of $G$, its out-degree and in-degree are equal.
-We define a CFG on an Eulerian graph $G$ in the following manner.
+It is interesting to investigate CFGs defined on the classes of graphs that are studied widely in literature, for example the class of Eulerian directed graphs.
+This class is a close extension of the class of undirected graphs.
+Recall that a graph $G$ is \emph{Eulerian} if it is connected and for each vertex of $G$ its out-degree and in-degree are equal.
+We define a CFG on an Eulerian graph $G$ as follows.
 We fix a vertex $s$ of $G$ which will play a role as the sink of the game.
-We remove all out-edges of $s$, then we obtain the graph $G'$ which remains a connected graph and has no closed component.
-The game is played on this graph.
+Then we remove all out-edges of $s$.
+The resulting graph $G'$ remains a connected graph and has no closed component.
+The game is defined on this graph.
 Let $L(ECFG)$ denote the class of lattices generated by CFGs on Eulerian graphs.
-It is clear that $L(ASM)\subseteq L(ECFG)\subseteq L(CFG)$.
-A more precise relation between these classes of lattices remains to be done.
+It is clear that ${\rm L(ASM)}\subseteq {\rm L(ECFG)}\subseteq {\rm L(CFG)}$.
+The problem of determining which inclusion is strict remains to be done.

-From the study in this paper, it turns out to be interesting that a CFG defined on each studying class of graphs is equivalent to a simple CFG which again is defined on this class.
-It means that in the studying classes of graphs, the simple CFGs give a full description of their classes of lattices.
-At the moment, we are interested in a characterization of the classes $\mathfrak{G}$ of graphs such that simple CFGs are closed, \emph{i.e.} for a CFG defined on $\mathfrak{G}$, we always can find a simple CFG which also is defined on a graph in $\mathfrak{G}$ and equivalent to the old one.
-For instance, how about the class of Eulerian graphs?
-Are simple CFGs closed in this class?
+It turns out to be interesting that a CFG defined on each studied class of graphs is equivalent to a simple CFG which again is defined on this class.
+This property implies that to study the lattices generated by CFGs defined on these classes of graphs, it is sufficient to study simple CFGs.
+As we saw in this paper this property is proved on different classes of graphs with different techniques.
+Thus it is not easy to know whether this property holds for other classes of graphs.
+In particular we still do not know whether this property holds for the Eulerian graphs.
+A characterization of classes of graphs having this property remains to be done.